Logo

 3.

-Menander was one of the most popular writers in antiquity, but his work was lost during the Middle Ages and is known in highly fragmentary form, much of which was discovered in the 20th century.
+Menander was one of the most popular writers and most highly admired poets in antiquity, but his work was considered lost before the early Middle Ages.

 4.